Siriusmart/DiscordProximity/README.md

 - Forge 1.8.9

 > [!WARNING]
 > Using client mods are against Discord's TOS, which they have a track record of not enforcing it.
-I am not responsible for any loss that happens because of this.
+Please don't send screenshots or video clips or you using it, I am not responsible for any loss that happens because of this.

 ## Discord Proximity Chat Setup Guide